lanranranM/fetc_receipt-processor/README.md

 ## What's next?
 - Frontend implementation
 - Store the data in the dataset for future sake.
 The data is stored in memory now.
+- how to handle existing receipt? now we handle each post request as a new receipt.